history industry and a 21st century economy

 Museums Angel Mounds State Historic Site is nationally recognized as one of the best preserved prehistoric Native American sites in the country.
 The Evansville African American Museum was established to continually develop a resource and cultural center to collect, preserve, and educate the public on the history and traditions of African American families, organizations, and communities.

 The Evansville Museum Transportation Center features transportation in southern Indiana from the latter part of the nineteenth century through the mid-twentieth century.

 The Reitz Home Museum is Evansville’s only Victorian House Museum

 Transportation the city boasts road, rail, water, and air transportation systems.
 Public transit includes the Metropolitan Evansville Transit System – METS – which provides bus transportation to all sections of the city.
 Evansville has several multi-use trails for bikes and pedestrians as well as on-road bike paths that help cyclists get around the city by bicycle.

 Public and Private Port facilities receive year-round service from five major barge lines operating on the Ohio River.
 The river connects Evansville with all river markets in the central United States and on the Great Lakes and with international markets through the port of New Orleans.

-Evansville has been a U.S. Customs Port of Entry for more than 125 years
+Evansville has been a U.S. Customs Port of Entry for over 125 years